huggingface/optimum-quanto/CONTRIBUTING.md

 * The hardware configuration(s) it will apply to.
 * If any, a short description of the novel techniques that should be used to implement the kernel.

-If you are willing to contribute the kernel yourself, let us know so we can help you add it to 🤗 Quanto!
+If you are willing to contribute the kernel yourself, let us know so we can help you add it to `optimum-quanto`!

 ## Create a Pull Request